 On the day your I-20 is complete, the ISO will send it to you via express shipping.
 You can check the status of your I-20 on the ISO web page.

 Please pay special attention to the documentation you will need to present in order to complete this form (i.e., US Passport, Foreign Passport with I-551, Birth Certificate etc.).
-You must have these documents with you with you when you go to the SFS Student Services Center.
+You must have these documents with you with you when you go turn in the form.
 A list of the acceptable documents can be found on the last page of the I-9 form.

 More information and a PDF of the I-9 form may be found here at the New Employee Orientation website and the HR Payroll Service Center website.